francosorbello/where-is-my-pal/README.md

 1. Open your browser and go to `http://127.0.0.1:8000/admin`
 2. Log in with the superuser account you created
 3. Start by creating an Owner, then add Pets, and generate QR codes

-## How It Works

-1. **Create an Owner** - Add the pet owner's name, phone number, and optional Instagram handle
-2. **Add a Pet** - Create a pet profile with the pet's name and upload a photo
-3. **Generate QR Code** - The system automatically creates a unique QR code that links to the pet's public profile
-4. **Print and Attach** - Download the QR code, print it, and attach it to your pet's collar
-5. **Get Found** - When someone finds your pet, they scan the QR code and see your contact information immediately

 ## Production setup